10 Ways People Kept Records Before Paper

-Today, we live in a digital, “paperless” world.
+Today, we live in a digital world, in which paper is quickly becoming an outdated source of records storage.
 But what about the days before paper?

 Chinese scholars wrote on bamboo stalks as long ago as 500 BCE.
 The scholars used small knives to scrape away mistakes.
 These knives became a symbol of political stature, as the owners had the power to change records.

 Birch bark manuscripts have been found in India, Russia and the Middle East.
 Birch bark was used in medieval Russia for school exercises, personal letters and business ledgers.

 Ancient Chinese oracles used shell & bone fragments to predict future events.
 Oracles carved questions onto the bone or shell, then applied heat until it cracked.
 They interpreted the crack patterns as answers from deities.

 These “oracle bones” date back to 1400 BCE & represent the earliest records of Chinese writing.

 Cuneiform, one of the earliest writing systems, is often found on clay tablets.
 The first libraries consisted of clay tablet archives.
 Ancient Mediterranean civilizations used clay tablets for sophisticated accounting systems.

 Ostraca, or broken pieces of pottery, are considered the “scrap paper” of ancient civilizations.
 Ancient Athenians used ostraca to cast votes when the government wanted to banish a citizen.
 This gave rise to the term “ostracize” which means to exile or banish.

 Palm leaves were used in Southeast Asia as early as 1500 BCE.
 Scholars theorize that Southeast Asian scripts contain mostly rounded shapes because angular letters split and broke the palm leaves.